ghc-proposals/ghc-proposals/proposals/0000-no-toplevel-field-selectors.rst

 default to match the current behavior, but may be disabled per-module with the ``NoFieldSelectors`` language pragma.

-Record construction/update syntax and pattern matching will work as before, the disambiguation handled by ``DuplicateRecordFields``.
-The necessary selectors will be part of a ``Record(..)`` export, or can also be named individually.
+When ``NoFieldSelectors`` is enabled, Record construction/update syntax and pattern matching will work as before, as will the disambiguation handled by ``DuplicateRecordFields``.
+Record fields will still be part of a ``Record(..)`` export, or can also be named individually.
 They always have to be associated with the data type though, because there is no more toplevel selector (see `Example`_).

-A function for Template Haskell to go from a record field name to a selector for that field will be provided, because it's not possible anymore to go from field name directly to selector.

-A new ``TH`` function is added which takes a ``Name`` (for the constructor) and a ``String`` (for the field) and returns a ``Q Exp``.
+A Template Haskell function ``mkFieldSelector`` to go from a record field name to a selector for that field will be provided, because it's not possible anymore to go from field name directly to selector.
+It takes a ``Name`` (for the constructor) and a ``String`` (for the field) and returns a ``Q Exp``.

 .. code-block:: haskell